Here is the complete list of the 92 films that have qualified in the 2019 Oscar race for Best International Feature Film.

 Director: Zoya Akhtar

-This music-driven story about an aspiring rapper from Mumbai has been widely compared to an Indian version of Eminem’s 2002 drama “8 Mile.”
+This energetic, two-and-a-half-hour, music-driven story about an aspiring rapper from Mumbai has been widely compared to an Indian version of Eminem’s 2002 drama “8 Mile.”
 After premiering at the Berlin Film Festival in February, it was released around the world and became the top-grossing Bollywood film of 2019 internationally.

 Trailer (no subtitles)